Tobi-De/fuzzy-couscous/docs/guides/database_tips.rst

 Scaling strategies
 ------------------

-This is mosty a buzz work, people use that term to represent app that can handle thousands millions of requests per second.
+This is mostly a buzzword, people use that term to represent an app that can handle thousands or millions of requests per second.
-Scalability is a problem you want to have (that's mean you've make it), but people are out there solving scalability issues for app that has not even being ship, class chicken and egg problem.
+Scalability is a problem you want to have (that means you've made it), but people are out there solving scalability issues for apps that have not even been shipped, like a `classic chicken and egg <https://en.wikipedia.org/wiki/Chicken_or_the_egg>`_ problem.
-I don't have enough personal experiences here to give good advices but I'll try to give some pointers based on what I've read and the little experience I have (app I've seen even if not worked on).
+I don't have enough personal experience here to give good advice, but I'll try to provide some pointers based on what I've read and the little experience I have (apps I've seen even if I haven't worked on them).
-I put this section here (in the databases guide) because it seems that more often than not, the database is the bottleneck, or at least before django or python become a bottleneck to you, your database will be the first to be a bottleneck.
-Maybe not the database itself at first, how you access it and how your queries are writter, for that checkout the `database optimization section </guides/optimizing_database_access.html>`__.
+I put this section here (in the databases guide) because it seems that more often than not, the database is the bottleneck, or at least before Django or Python become a bottleneck for you, your database will be the first to become a bottleneck.
+Maybe not the database itself at first, but how you access it and how your queries are written.
+For more on that, check out the `database optimization section </guides/optimizing_database_access.html>`__.
-Both of these section are complemantary.
+Both of these sections are complementary.

-For most of these stratgies I'll assume you are using postgresql, because that's what I know best, but most of these strategies can be applied to other databases.
+For most of these strategies, I'll assume you are using PostgreSQL because that's what I know best, but most of these strategies can be applied to other databases.

 Offload work from the database